paummar20/BU-MSDS-Projects/README.md

 # BU-MSDS-Projects
-Projects I have worked on as part of my Master's degree in Data Science from Boston University
+This repository consists of the various projects and coding assignments I have completed as part of my Master's Degree in Data Science from Boston University.